3DFin/parallel-cut-pursuit/README.md

 See the script `setup.py` for compiling modules with `distutils`; on UNIX systems, it can be directly interpreted as `python setup.py build_ext`.
 Compatible with Python 2 and Python 3.

-Extensive documention of the Python wrappers can be found in the corresponding `.py` files.
+Extensive documentation of the Python wrappers can be found in the corresponding `.py` files.
 The scripts are mostly written for Python 3, and should work with Python 2 with minor tweaking.

 The script `example_EEG.py` exemplifies the use of [`Cp_d1_ql1b`](#specialization-Cp_d1_ql1b-quadratic-functional-ℓ1-norm-bounds-and-graph-total-variation), on a task of _brain source identification from electroencephalography_.